Blog

 The Youngs left the property to the Gormelys, a daughter of the Dentons, who sold it to Fred A. Smith, a dentist.
 Fred and his wife developed the gardens and landscaping around their home.
 He left it to his daughter Jessie Smith Peck who sold it to George Weddigen.
 Abraham George purchased the property in 1959 and made renovations to restore the property.

 While this blog article contains a brief synopsis about Nehemiah Denton, it is out of date for information discovered about the Moore and Denton relationship regarding the Denton guardianship and their family money.
-Additionally, a correction to that blog: Mrs. Laura A Youngs was Louisa’s sister, not a family friend.
+Additionally, a correction to that blog: Mrs. Laura A. Youngs was Louisa’s sister, not a family friend.

-One response to “Form Follows Function: The Octagon House”
+7 responses to “Form Follows Function: The Octagon House”

-1. Norma Press says:
+2. Norma Press says:

 Very interesting!
 I have always been interested in that house.
 I would love to see inside.